 The guidelines for these levels are outlined in the Leveled Books document which can be found in the Teacher Reference Materials > Instructional Guides > Leveled Books.

-Benchmark tools are also available in the GPS to assist teachers in selecting the appropriate reading level for students.
+Benchmark tools are also available in the GPS to assist service providers in selecting the appropriate reading level for students.
 Additional leveled books from various authors and publishers are listed in the Supplemental Reading List document in the Monthly

 Tools section of the Monthly Lessons.